dusk196/ultimate-frontend-seed/README.md

  ┗━📜package.json
 ```

 **Note**: If you don't need a specific type of format, you can delete the subfolder freely.
-It will not affect the developement process in any way.
+It will not affect the development process in any way.
 However, please maintain this format to add any new files.

 # Getting started: